 After resetting the search, Included Locations is reset to Windows 10 defaults.

-This resetting method essentially resolves most of the Windows search problems.
+This reset & rebuild method essentially resolves most of the Windows search problems.

 In case the Start menu search doesn’t work, you can launch Indexing Options directly by running the following command from Run dialog or Command Prompt.